-Early Years Educator reference 1d (a), 1d (c), 1d (b), 5c, 1.20, 1.21, 1.22, 1.23, 1.24, 1d (d), 4e (partial) Criteria 1d (a) Carry out assessment effectively, plan and record the outcomes, and share results accurately and confidentially in line with the early years foundation stage (EYFS) statutory framework and setting's requirements.
+Early Years Educator reference 1d (a), 1d (c), 1d (b), 5c, 1.20, 1.21, 1.22, 1.23, 1.24, 1d (d), 4e (partial) Criteria 1d (a) Carry out assessment effectively, plan and record the outcomes, and share results accurately and confidentially in line with the Early Years Foundation Stage Statutory Framework and setting's requirements.
 1d (c) Work with colleagues to identify efficient approaches to assessment.
-1d (b) Discuss children's progress and plan the next stages in their learning with the key person, colleagues, parents and / or carers.
+1d (b) Discuss children's progress and plan the next stages in their learning with the key person, colleagues, parents and/or carers.
 5c Encourage parents and carers to take an active role in their baby's or child's care, play, and learning and development.
 1.20 Assessment plays an important part in helping parents, carers and practitioners to recognise children's progress, understand their needs, and to plan and provide activities and support.
 1.21 Ongoing assessment (also known as formative assessment) is an integral part of the learning and development process.
-It involves practitioners knowing what children can and cannot do and then shaping teaching and learning so that children develop the broad range of skills, knowledge and attitudes they need as foundations for future progress.
+It involves practitioners knowing what children can and can't do, and then shaping teaching and learning so that children develop the broad range of skills, knowledge and attitudes they need as foundations for future progress.
 1.22 An effective early years educator considers when and why to carry out accurate and proportionate assessment.
 Assessment is about noticing what children can do and what they know.
 It is not about lots of data and evidence.
 It should not involve taking lots of time away from teaching and supporting children or have a disproportionate impact on workload.
 1.23 There are different assessment methods and techniques, which inform what we know about children's progress and the planning cycle.
 These should be based on age and stage of babies' and children's development.
 There are benefits and limitations of assessment.
-1.24 The key stages in assessing children's progress, including the progress check at age 2, the reception baseline assessment, the EYFS profile and the value these have for: the baby or child the parents or carers curriculum adaptation the party years acting and key stakeholders in planning the part stand. • the early years setting and key stakeholders in planning the next steps.
-1d (d) Use information from assessment to adjust curriculum and plans so that any gaps in children's learning are addressed and support the child's development.
-4e .
+1.24 The key stages in assessing children's progress, including the progress check at age 2, the reception baseline assessment, the early years foundation stage profile and the value these have for: the baby or child the parents or carers curriculum adaptation the early years setting and key stakeholders in planning the next steps Ad (4) Heating are the setting and the set of the set 1d (d) Use information from assessment to adjust curriculum and plans so that any gaps in children's learning are addressed and support the child's development.

+4e.
 Maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
 Records and reports include: